Saripodhaa Sanivaaram: Filming

 Principal photography commenced in November 2023 in Hyderabad.
 The first schedule was wrapped up later that same month.
 The second schedule commenced in late December 2023.

 Music

-The music and background score was composed by Jakes Bejoy in his maiden collaboration with Nani and Athreya.
+The music and background score were composed by Jakes Bejoy in his maiden collaboration with Nani and Athreya.
 The 12-song soundtrack had lyrics written by Sanapati Bharadwaj Patrudu, Sanare, Krishna Kanth and Karthik Sachin, and was preceded by three singles—"Garam Garam", "Ullasam" and "Sa Ri Ma Pa"— before the full album released by Sony Music India on 25 August 2024.

 Release

 Theatrical

 Saripodhaa Sanivaaram was released on 29 August 2024 in Telugu along with its dubbed versions in Hindi (titled Surya's Saturday), Tamil, Malayalam and Kannada.
-The film is scheduled to release in Japan on 14th February 2025.
+The film is scheduled to release in Japan on 14 February 2025.

 Home media

 The film's post-theatrical digital streaming rights were acquired by Netflix for a cost of ₹45 crore, while Zee Telugu has acquired the satellite rights.
-The film was premiered on Netflix from 26 September 2024.
+The film began streaming on Netflix from 26 September 2024.